-Xanax is a medication that helps many sufferers cope with panic and anxiety disorders.
-It contains benzodiazepines, which act on the central nervous system to produce a calming effect.
+Xanax is a medication that helps many individuals cope with panic and anxiety disorders.
+It is a benzodiazepine, a substance that acts on the central nervous system to produce a calming effect.
 Unfortunately, prolonged use can result in increased tolerance, as well as addiction.
-At San Antonio Recovery Center, our Xanax addiction rehab program in San Antonio, TX, is devoted to helping patients who need help to recovery from prescription drug abuse.
+At San Antonio Recovery Center, our Xanax addiction rehab program is designed to help patients work through the underlying causes of addiction and build healthy coping skills.

-According to Drugabuse.com, even taking Xanax exactly as prescribed, a person “can become addicted to it without realizing it.”
+Even when taking Xanax exactly as prescribed, a person can become addicted to it without realizing it.
 The majority of the effects of the drug kick in within an hour after taking it.
-The total duration of the effect can be at least 6 hours.
+The total duration of its effects can be at least six hours.

-Common side effects include a slowdown of brain functions—difficulty in concentrating, slurred speech, memory problems, decreased coordination, irritability, and confusion.
+Common side effects include a slowdown of brain functions, difficulty concentrating, slurred speech, memory problems, decreased coordination, irritability, and confusion.
 Those symptoms can be accompanied by drowsiness, fatigue, and dizziness.
 Physical effects include low blood pressure, dry mouth, increased salivation, changes in the menstrual cycle, and urinary retention.

 Xanax Overdose Symptoms